Gombe, Kinshasa: History

 Before the establishment of European colonial rule, the area now known as Gombe formed part of the fishing village of Nshasa (today Kinshasa), inhabited primarily by the Teke and Humbu peoples along the Congo River.
 In March 1882, a year after the founding of Léopoldville, Henry Morton Stanley initiated negotiations with Teke chief Ntsuvila (Ngobila) to secure a site for a second station on Stanley Pool.
 While Stanley was absent upriver, Captain Edmond Hanssens attempted to conclude a treaty for the land, but the chiefs were preoccupied with the activities of the French to the north of the Pool.
 Negotiations repeatedly stalled until April 1883, when Stanley finally secured an agreement with Ntsuvila.
 Work began under Alphonse van Gèle near what is now Beach Ngobila, although local resistance led Stanley to appoint his English colleague, Anthony Swinburne, to oversee the post.
 By early 1884, Swinburne's station was nearly complete, though French agents under Pierre Savorgnan de Brazza attempted to assert French claims based on a prior treaty with the Bateke paramount chief, Makoko.
 These efforts were repelled by Ntsuvila, who prevented the raising of the French flag at Kinshasa.

 During the 1880s, Kinshasa began to emerge as a commercial and strategic post.
 American commercial agents such as W. P. Tisdel and E. H. Taunt recognized its advantages over Léopoldville, noting its location and navigability.
 In 1885, Antoon Greshoff established a Dutch trading post for the Nieuwe Afrikaansche Handels-Vennootschap (NAHV), while the Sanford Exploring Expedition, closely tied to Leopold II, expanded American commercial interests in the region.
 Belgian entrepreneur Alexandre Delcommune arrived in 1887 on behalf of Albert Thys' Compagnie du Congo pour le Commerce et l'Industrie (CCCI), which aimed to develop a railway link between Matadi and Stanley Pool.
-By late 1888, the railway survey was complete, and in 1889, the Société Anonyme Belge pour le Commerce du Haut-Congo (SAB) established a trading house at Kinshasa, consolidating Sanford's earlier efforts.
+By late 1888, the railway survey was complete, and in 1889, the Société Anonyme Belge pour le Commerce du Haut-Congo (SAB) established a trading house at Kinshasa, which consolidated Sanford's earlier efforts.
 Among those present during this period was the young Józef Teodor Konrad Korzeniowski, later known as the novelist Joseph Conrad, who in 1890 commanded the steamer Roi des Belges from Stanley Pool.